benwilcock/spring-cloud-contracts/cdc-microservice/README.md

 ### Setup a 'Base' class for the auto-generated tests

-Because the contracts are stored under contracts.**fraud** a base class called **Fraud**Base must be added in the test folder.
+Because the io.pivotalservices.contracts are stored under io.pivotalservices.contracts.**fraud** a base class called **Fraud**Base must be added in the test folder.
 You can see it under `test/java/io.pivotalservices` in the source code directory.
 The base class sets up the RestAssured MockMvc framework to mock out the `FraudDetectionController` class and it looks similar to this...

 ```java
 package io.pivotalservices;